Skip to main content

 The oval indentations along the blade create air pockets that prevent meat from sticking.
 This matters when you're making long cuts through proteins - the blade glides smoothly without resistance.
 Game-changer for efficiency in professional settings where speed matters.

-The semi-flexible blade bends to follow bone contours, allowing you to get every bit of meat off the bone.
+The narrow blade profile allows you to work close to bone contours, getting every bit of meat off the bone.
 Essential for breaking down chickens, deboning pork, and filleting fish.
-Provides control and precision that rigid knives can't match.
+Provides control and precision for detailed butchery work.

 Curved Blade Profile